huangli712/iQIST/doc/warning.md

 ### WARNING

 The user manual for iQIST is far away from completeness.
-So please DO NOT READ manual/ug.pdf now.
+So we don't release it together with the source codes.
+In the future, we would like to publish it using the Gitbook.
 We are really sorry for that.
 Though the user manual is not ready, you can still find some useful information/tips in the following places.

 ### Installation